-In conjunction with our listing on the Catalist, we have adopted a share option scheme known as the "Don Agro Employee Share Option Scheme" ("ESOS") which was approved at an Extraordinary General Meeting of our Shareholders held on 4 February 2020.
+In conjunction with our listing on the Catalist Board of Singapore Exchange Securities Trading Limited ("Catalist") we have adopted a share option scheme known as the "Don Agro Employee Share Option Scheme" ("ESOS") which was approved at an Extraordinary General Meeting of our Shareholders held on 4 February 2020.
 The ESOS shall continue in operation for a maximum duration of 10 years commencing on the date on which the ESOS is adopted by our Company in general meeting and may be continued for any further period thereafter with the approval of our Shareholders.
 No options were issued under the ESOS.